taverntesting/taverntesting.github.io/documentation.md

 `skipif` should be a mapping containing 1 key, a string that will be directly passed through to `eval()` and should return `True` or `False`.
 This string will be formatted first, so tests can be skipped or not based on values in the configuration.
-Because this needs to be a valid piece of Python code, strings must be escaped as in the example above.
+Because this needs to be a valid piece of Python code, formatted strings must be escaped as in the example above - using `"'slow-example.com' in {host}"` will raise an error.

 #### xfail